talktonok/courses-app/README.md

 - cd into the project and run `npm install`
 - create a `.env` file in the root folder and copy the content in the `.env.example`into it.
 - create a `config.js` file in the root folder and copy the content in the `config.example.js`into it.
+- Import the `courseApp.postman_collection.json` found in the root folder to postman to have access to the postman.
 - run `npm run migrate` to migrate to the database.
 - run `npm run migrate:undo` to undo migration.
 - run `npm run seed` to seed the database.
 - run `npm start` to start the project.

 These are the HTTP response codes used in this project:
 | Status Codes | Indication                                                                                            |